Paul Cuffe: Marriage and family

 On February 25, 1783, Cuffe married the widow Alice Abel Pequit.
 Like Cuffe's mother, Alice was a Wampanoag woman.
 The couple settled first in an "Indian-style" house near Destruction Brook in Dartmouth and later in Westport, Massachusetts, where they raised their seven children: Naomi (born 1783), Mary (born 1785), Ruth (1788), Alice (1790), Paul Jr. (1792), Rhoda (1795), and William (1799).
+David, Jonathan, and John became farmers, married, and lived in West Point, New York.
+Of Cuffe's six daughters, four married, while two remained single.

 Shipping

 In 1787, Paul Cuffe and his brother-in-law, Michael Wainer (husband of Mary Slocum, his older sister and ten years older than Paul) built their first ship together, a 25-ton schooner Sunfish.
 It was the beginning of a long partnership between the two men and their families.
 Their next ship was the 40-ton schooner Mary that was built in their own boatyard on the Acoaxet River.
-They then sold the Mary and Sunfish to finance construction of the Ranger — a 69-ton schooner launched in 1796 again from Cuffe's shipyard in Westport.
+They then sold the Mary and Sunfish to finance construction of the Ranger – a 69-ton schooner launched in 1796 again from Cuffe's shipyard in Westport.
 In 1799 Cuffe added to his shipyard property, increasing it from 0.22 acres to 0.33 acres to provide more room for both his family home and the boatyard.

 By 1800 he had enough capital to build and hold a half-interest in the 162-ton barque Hero.
-At that time Cuffe was one of the most wealthy — if not the most wealthy — African American or Native American in the United States.
+At that time Cuffe was one of the most wealthy – if not the most wealthy – African American or Native American in the United States.
 His largest ship, the 268-ton Alpha, was built in 1806, and his favorite ship, the 109-ton brig Traveller the following year.
 In 1811, when Cuffe took the Traveller into Liverpool, The Times of London reported that it was probably the first vessel to reach Europe that was "entirely owned and navigated by Negroes."